llcheesell/field-lock/README.md

 - Blocks in-app key combinations like `Alt+F4`
 - Proper scaling on window resize
 - Works across multiple monitors
+- Keypad pops up automatically when you interact with the lock screen

 ## Requirements